 Using the Net to Gross Calculator on fixed pay categories

-For Karina to be paid a net bonus amount of $1000, her gross bonus amount needs to be $1481.
+For Charlie to be paid a net bonus amount of £1000, his gross bonus amount needs to be £1091.59

-Obviously you can see that Karina and Argon’s gross bonus amounts are different – this is simply because their tax scales are different.
+Obviously you can see that Charlie and Jacob’s gross bonus amounts are different – this is simply because the employee's tax codes are different.

 Using the Net to Gross Calculator on hourly pay categories

-Karina has worked additional hours, outside of her normal salaried hours, and the employer has agreed to pay her for these hours.
-The issue is that Karina cannot receive more than $1150 in net pay each week.
+Abby has worked additional hours, outside of her normal salaried hours, and the employer has agreed to pay her for these hours.
+The issue is that Abby cannot receive more than £1150 in net pay each week.
 Additionally, there is no obligation for the employer to pay these additional hours (salaried arrangements and all) and so there is no contracted minimum hourly rate to be applied for these additional hours.

 Now we will add the additional hours:

-- The desired net payment entered = $611.
-As Karina’s net earnings are already $539, we need to apply the difference between the two amounts needs as the desired net amount.
+- The desired net payment entered = £428.92.
+As Abby’s net earnings are already £721.08, we need to apply the difference between the two amounts needs as the desired net amount.

-- The number of units = 4, being the number of additional hours Karina worked.
+- The number of units = 4, being the number of additional hours Abby worked.